About The Word Forest

 The simple planting of forests can alleviate so many of these unnecessary conditions and we thank you in advance for anything you can do to help us get them in the ground.
 Please click here to donate.

-Over the past three years, our legacy projects have helped hundreds of people from small communities in the Coastal Province of Kenya…
+Over the past three years, our legacy projects have helped hundreds of people from small communities in the Coast Province of Kenya…

 Be part of our Tree Hero gallery and let’s whoop up some global excitement to get more trees in the ground…